NSF Research Experiences for Undergraduates Site:

 Accomplishments

 The USC Information Sciences Institute is excited to announce our ongoing Research Experience of Undergrdauates (REU) Program.
-It focuses on createing a Safe, Usable, Reliable and Fair Internet.
+It focuses on supporting Safe and Reliable AI and the Internet.
 ISI's REU program has been active since 2018 and has supported 35 undergraduate students from the U.S. In a number of cases they have seen their work published in peer-reviewed venues.
 We are grateful to NSF CISE for their generous support of this program via awards #1659886 and #2051101.

 Specifics

-In our program, students will participate in an 9-week research experience at USC/ISI campus in Marina del Rey.
+In our program, students will participate in an 10-week research experience at USC/ISI campus in Marina del Rey.
 The program includes:

 • travel reimbursement to/from Los Angeles